saurabhnemade/lastworkingday/README.md

 # Last Working Day Emailer #

-As a developer, I thought lets just send last working day at TCS as an automated email.
+As a developer, I thought lets just send last working day email at TCS as an automated email.
 So I wrote this simplest command line program with NodeJS.

 ### What is this repository for? ###